CameonTL/CapstoneProject/README.md

-# CapstoneProjectSQL
+# CapstoneProject
-The database portion of the CS Capstone Project
+This is the code for the CS Capstone Project

-This is the MySQL code for creating the database used in the CS Capstone Project
+Code included is the setup for the MySQL database and folders containing versions of the PHP files run through XAMPP